 Public service departments-Public service departments are also known simply as departments or ministries.
 Some, such as the Crown Law Office and the Treasury, are named differently.
 Departments are directly accountable to a Minister and are part of government.
-All public service departments are listed in Schedule 1 of the State Sector Act 1988.
+All public service departments are listed in Schedule 2 of the Public Service Act 2020.

 Departments are the preferred form if the body is required to exercise functions inherent to government (foreign policy, immigration, and citizenship), substantive coercive powers (tax collection, prisons), provide policy advice to the Government, or perform multiple functions.
 If there is a constitutional requirement for ministerial oversight or direct responsibility, or if the subject matter is important to the Government, carries high public and political expectations, and has significant accompanying risk, a public service department is the preferred form.
 This may involve granting an existing department a new power or creating a new department.
-Departmental agency-A departmental agency is a new organisational form in the New Zealand context that was provided for by amendments to the State Sector Act 1988 in 2013.
-Legally, a departmental agency is part of the host department, but it is headed by its own chief executive who acts under deemed delegation as the employer of those employees who carry out the departmental agency's activities.
+Departmental agency-A departmental agency is part of the host department, but it is headed by its own chief executive who acts under deemed delegation as the employer of those employees who carry out the departmental agency's activities.